Online Sex & Intimacy Therapy in Ontario and British Columbia

 You deserve a space to talk about sex with honesty, safety, and care.

 It can feel isolating to carry questions or shame about sex, especially when it seems like everyone else has it figured out.
-You may feel uncertain, stuck, shut down, or out of touch with your body or your desire.
-For some, this is a new feeling.
-For others, it’s been there for years, quietly present and hard to name.
-For some, this begins in Individual Therapy to explore your relationship with yourself, your body, and your emotions before sharing them with someone else.
+You may feel uncertain, shut down, disconnected from your body, or out of touch with your desire.
+For some, this is new.
+For others, it has been there for years, quietly present and hard to name.

-Sex touches so many parts of our lives.
-It can connect with how we see ourselves, how we relate to others, and how we were taught to think about intimacy, safety, and pleasure.
+Sex touches many parts of our lives: how we see ourselves, how we relate to others, and how we were taught to understand intimacy, safety, and pleasure.
 You might be coming here after trauma, after a period of change, or because something feels off and you want to understand it more fully.
-Whatever brings you here is welcome.
-If your experiences with sex and intimacy are connected to patterns in your relationship, Couples Therapy can also be a meaningful space to explore connection together.

 what sex & Intimacy therapy can help with